PrimC0de/wowBOT/README.md

+## Author

+This chatbot system was originally developed by Prima Samosir.
+Created as part of Internal's AI Chatbot Project under Procurement Team.

 # Superbank Procurement Assistant

 A modern, layered chatbot architecture for Superbank Indonesia's procurement policies using OpenAI, FAISS, FastAPI, and Google Sheets integration.